Mu (mythical lost continent): James Churchward

 Churchward attributed all megalithic art in Polynesia to the people of Mu.
 He claimed that symbols of the sun are found "depicted on stones of Polynesian ruins", such as the stone hats (pukao) on top of the giant moai statues of Easter Island.
 Citing W. J. Johnson, Churchward describes the cylindrical hats as "spheres" that "seem to show red in the distance", and asserts that they “represent the Sun as Ra.”
 He also incorrectly claimed that some of them are made of "red sandstone", which does not exist on the island.
 The platforms on which the statues rest (ahu) are described by Churchward as being "platform-like accumulations of cut and dressed stone", which were supposedly left in their current positions "awaiting shipment to some other part of the continent for the building of temples and palaces".
 He also cites the pillars "erected by the Māori of New Zealand" as an example of this lost civilization's handiwork.
 In Churchward's view, the present-day Polynesians are not descendants of the dominant members of the lost civilization of Mu, responsible for these great works, but are instead descendants of survivors of the cataclysm that adopted "the first cannibalism and savagery" in the world.

 John Newbrough

 In the 1882 book Oahspe: A New Bible, John Newbrough included a map of the Earth in antediluvian times (i.e. prior to the great flood of biblical record) where an unknown continent is located in the Northern Pacific.
 Newbrough called this continent Pan.
 People often link both Pan and Mu as the same mythological continent since both are claimed to be located in the Pacific.
 Newbrough continues to claim that the unknown continent disappeared 24,000 years ago, but will soon rise from the Pacific and will be inhabited by the Kosmon race.

-Max Heindel

-Max Heindel, a Danish-American occultist, wrote about Mu in The Rosicrucian Cosmo-Conception (1909), which offers a different image and chronology.
-According to Heindel, Mu existed when the Earth's crust was still hardening, in a period of high heat and dense atmosphere.
-Heindel claims humans existed at this time, but that they had the power to shape-shift.
-He says they had no eyes but rather two sensitive spots that were affected by the light of the Sun.
-In the dense atmosphere, humans were guided more by internal perception than by external vision.
-The language of these humans consisted of the sounds of nature.